motasemAlsqoor/reading-notes/read07.md

 ## Domain Modeling

-Domain modeling is the process of creating a conceptual model in code for a specific problem.
+Domain modeling refer to create general model for object that have properties and behavior for solving a specific problem

-A model describes the various entities, their attributes and behaviors.

-As well as the constraints that govern the problem domain.

-An entity that stores data in properties and encapsulates behaviors in methods is commonly referred to as an object-oriented model.

 ## Javascript constructor

 The constructor method is a special method for creating and initializing an object.

-## Document Object Mode

-The Document Object Model **DOM** is a programming interface for HTML and XML documents.
+## Document Object Model

-It represents the page so that programs can change the document structure, style, and content.
-The DOM represents the document as nodes and objects.
+api for html document , The DOM represents the document as tree of nodes.
 That way, programming languages can connect to the page.

 ## Html Table